KnudsenMorten/AzLogDcrIngestPS/README.md

 # How to get started ?
 The 3 steps to get started with sending logs through Azure Pipeline using Log Ingestion API, Data Collection Rules and AzLogDcrIngestPS are:

 1. Get demo environment up and running.

 Download the Powershell script [Step1-Deployment-DemoEnvironment](https://raw.githubusercontent.com/KnudsenMorten/AzLogDcrIngestPS/main/demo/Step1-Deployment-DemoEnvironment.ps1)

+Modify the SubscriptionId and TenantId in the header before running the deployment

 The deployment-script will setup the following tasks:
 * create Azure Resource Group for Azure LogAnalytics Workspace